Nick White

 Five years on from his treatment, in 2014, Nick entered the Mt Fuji Summit Race in Japan, one of the hardest mountain races in the world.
 He did this as a way to thank Dr Tan and his multidisciplinary medical team from Wellington’s Blood & Cancer Centre – and to support the work the Gillies McIndoe Research Institute is doing in treatments for cancer.
 Moreover, after conquering the summit, in a show and tell covering his cancer experience and the Mt Fuji run, he was joined by Dr Tan at a fundraiser at the City Gallery in late 2014.
 An experience, he humbly says, was one of his proudest days.
 He also quietly stands alongside other cancer survivors helping to empower them.

 Nick is married to Maree, and they have a daughter and live in Paekakariki.
-In addition to being an Ambassador for the Gillies McIndoe Research Institute, he is also an active volunteer for the NZ Cancer Society’s Cancer Connect Programme, which connects people with similar cancer experiences for support, and is a patron and ambassador for the Pinc & Steel Cancer Rehabilitation Programme.
+In addition to being an Ambassador for the Gillies McIndoe Research Institute, he is also an active volunteer for the NZ Cancer Society’s Cancer Connect Programme, which connects people with similar cancer experiences for support, and is an ambassador for the Pinc & Steel Cancer Rehabilitation Programme.

 Learn More